deepaksaroha/javascript-interview-questions/README.md

 116. ### What are PWAs

-     Progressive web applications (PWAs) are a type of mobile app delivered through the web, built using common web technologies including HTML, CSS and JavaScript.
-These PWAs are deployed to servers, accessible through URLs, and indexed by search engines.
+     Progressive Web App (PWA) is a web application that uses modern web capabilities to provide an app-like experience.
+Core technologies include a Web App Manifest for installability and a Service Worker for offline support, caching, and network interception.
+PWAs are responsive, secure (HTTPS), and can be installed on supported devices.

      **[⬆ Back to Top](#table-of-contents)**